Mathugo/Image-processing/README.md

 # Image-processing
 Simple image processing using opencv

 ## Goals

-These instructions will get you a copy of the project up and running on your local machine.
+This project is made with the MVC design pattern, finally they will be different options :
  * Filtering :
    * median filter
    * gaussian filter
  * Derivation :
    * calculation of the gradient in an image (Sobel)
  * Operations of mathematical morphology :
    * dilatation
    * erosion
  * Contour Detection :
    * application of a contour detector "Canny"
  * Segmentations of images:
    * thresholding operations
    * regional growth segmentation

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites